albertattard/spring-boot-camp/docs/02-data/02-database.md

 ### When is Flyway triggered?

 Spring Boot will run [Flyway migration](https://flywaydb.org/documentation/command/migrate) before it makes the database connection available to the rest of application.
 This ensures that the database is prepared before the application makes use of it.

+{% include custom/note.html details="Our program is not yet making use of the database and thus flyway will not run the migration scripts." %}